Image

 • A handheld box you can slip into a pocket and use with a wireless or wired earphone.

-Devices might be an option if you don't have a smartphone or if you want to use something separately from your phone.
+Devices might be an option if you don't have a smartphone.
+Or if you want to use something separately from your phone.

 They can be very expensive though — some devices sell for thousands of pounds.
 If you have a smartphone you're probably better off downloading an app for a fraction of the price.
-It's also worth noting that devices only provide AAF technology.
-They don't offer features that some apps do, eg speech tracking, exercises and reading practise.

 Before spending a lot of money it might be an idea to get advice from a speech & language therapist.
 See Adult Stammering Therapy & Courses to find a therapist near you.